 Sticks and stones

 Which leads me on to cooking where the differences in recipe instructions continue to bemuse.
-Butter is measured not in oz or grams, but in “sticks”; flour and sugar are measured in cups, but there is no easy conversion to measure these ingredients in weight because a cup of sugar does not weigh the same as a cup of flour!
+In North America butter is measured not in ounces or grams, but in “sticks”; flour and sugar are measured in cups, but there is no easy conversion to measure these ingredients in weight because a cup of sugar does not weigh the same as a cup of flour!
 The easy solution is to just give in and buy a set of measuring cups.
 I have just one question: why?

 The standard units of measurement for ice cream: small, medium or large….